kbc-opensource/nexus-conda-plugin/Readme.md

 ## The Fine Print

-It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of Bart Devriendt at KBC Belgium plus us to the open source community (read: you!)
+It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of Bart Devriendt at KBC Belgium to the open source community (read: you!)

 Remember: